 Since the colors are more subtle compared to conventional food dyes, the results are not as stunning, but you can eat them without worrying about food coloring.
-Landon loved how they turned out!
+My son loved how they turned out!

 A small amount of dye will make it through the shell and get deposited on the egg white.

-Since the dyes are natural, the egg is even edible.
+Since the dyes we are using according to my instructions above are natural, the alien egg is even edible.

 In my opinion, natural dyes for Easter eggs from fresh vegetables and spices are so much prettier than store-bought, fake colors.

-Have you ever colored Easter eggs with natural colors?
+Have you ever colored Easter eggs with natural dyes?

 Pin this for later!